winddpan/CodableWrapper/README.md

 XCTAssertEqual(model.bool, true)
 ```

-*For more examples, please check the unit tests*
+*For more examples, please check the unit tests or playground*

 ## How it works